CybercentreCanada/assemblyline4_docs/docs/installation/appliance/kubernetes-microk8s.md

 wget https://raw.githubusercontent.com/CybercentreCanada/assemblyline-helm-chart/refs/heads/main/appliance/secrets.yaml
 ```

 The ```values.yaml``` file in your deployment directory is already pre-configured for use with microk8s as a basic one node minimal appliance.
 Make sure you go through the file to adjust disk sizes and to turn on/off features to your liking.
-And if you wish to login to assemblyline from a bare public IP address, the configuration still requires a FQDN.
+If you wish to login to assemblyline from a bare public IP address, the configuration still requires a FQDN.
 As mentioned in `values.yaml`, `nip.io` can provide an easy FQDN for a bare IP.

 ```bash
 sed -i "s/fqdn: \"localhost\"/fqdn: \"$(curl -s https:\/\/api.ipify.org).nip.io\"/" ~/git/deployment/values.yaml